-The minimum economic solvency ratio target, taking into account the Transitional Provisions, was set at 135%, and the minimum solvency ratio target without taking into account the provisions during the Transitional Period is set to reach 135% at the end of the Transitional Period according to the Company's capital plan.
-On August 24, 2022, the Company's Board of Directors increased the minimum economic solvency ratio target without taking into account the provisions during the Transitional Period by 3 percentage points - from the 108% rate a 111% rate as of June 30, 2022.
+The minimum economic solvency ratio target, taking into account the Transitional Provisions, was set at 135%, and the minimum solvency ratio target without taking into account the Provisions for the Transitional Period is set to reach 135% at the end of the Transitional Period according to the Company's capital plan.
+On August 24, 2023, the Company's Board of Directors increased the minimum economic solvency ratio target without taking into account the Provisions for the Transitional Period by 4 percentage points - from the 111% rate a 115% rate as of June 30, 2023.

-As of December 31, 2022, the date of the calculation, the Company has capital surplus in relation to the targets that were set, as described in the table set forth below.
+As of December 31, 2023, the date of the calculation, the Company has capital surplus in relation to the targets that were set, as described in the table set forth below.